SWC Annual Open Short Story Competition 2026

 - The organiser’s decision is final.

-- Optional – Paper saving single-spaced entries encouraged.
+- Optional – Paper saving single-spaced entries encouraged for postal entries.

 - The fee is £3 for each story, or £10 for 4